 Rachel Hagerman is studying English (Writing, Rhetorics and Literacies) at Barrett, the Honors College at Arizona State University.
 She is on track to graduate Phi Beta Kappa in May 2021.

-Rachel currently interns at SparkPoint Studio and works as a teaching assistant for first-year composition courses at ASU’s College of Integrative Sciences and Arts.
+Rachel currently works as a teaching assistant for first-year composition courses at ASU’s College of Integrative Sciences and Arts.
+She also works for American Philanthropic as an independent contractor, providing proofreading, copyediting and writing services.

 With the help of two English major besties, Makenna Knighton and Payton Kline, Rachel founded the ASU student-run book blog, The Spellbinding Shelf, which gives college students practical writing and editing skills as they build an online community for fellow book lovers.